RAVPower Super-C 26800 Review

 This portable charger can charge up to three devices simultaneously using its two USB-B and one USB-C output ports.
 It also has a decently long warranty period — 18 months if you don't register, 30 months if you do.

 It also is compatible with the new Power Delivery standard, allowing you to charge certain devices much faster when using the USB-C port.
 However, it lacks any integrated cables or recharging methods and does not have a flashlight on it.

 For our fourth and final metric, we timed and scored each power pack on how long it took to recharge.
-This accounts for the remaining tenth of the total score, with the RAVPower Super-C earning a 1 out of 10 for its exceptionally long recharge time.
+This accounts for the remaining tenth of the total score, with the RAVPower Super-C earning a low score for its exceptionally long recharge time.

 This battery took almost 12 hours to recharge — much longer than any other battery we tested, even ones with the same stated capacity.

 This battery is a bit too expensive to be a good value for most people, but it is one of the cheaper options that have the new Power Delivery capabilities, making it a decent value if you are looking for a portable way to recharge your Nintendo Switch or new MacBook on a budget.